micromata/Baumeister/README.md

 This should return something like the following in case Node.js and npm is already installed:

-	4.4.4
+	4.5.0

 If that isn’t the case you have to install Node.js first.
 On OS X we strongly recommend installing Node via [Homebrew](https://brew.sh/) or [Node Version Manager](https://github.com/creationix/nvm).
 Not just because it’s easier to switch versions but also because you prevent potential permission problems when running npm.

-### Grunt
+### Gulp

-Like Bootstrap itself this project uses [Grunt](http://gruntjs.com/) for its build system, with convenient methods for working with the project.
+This project uses [Gulp](http://gulpjs.com/) for its build system, with convenient methods for working with the project.
 It's how we compile and minify our code, at vendor prefixes, optimize images, delete unused CSS, release new versions and more.

-#### Installing Grunt
+#### Installing Gulp

-Thanks do Node.js and npm installing the Grunt command line tools globally is just this simple one-liner:
+Thanks do Node.js and npm installing the Gulp command line tools globally is just this simple one-liner:

-	npm install -g grunt-cli
+	npm install --global gulp-cli

 <a name="setup"></a>
 ## Setting up the project